What are A-G Requirements?

 The California State University (CSU) system requires a minimum of a “C” grade in all A-G courses while the University of California (UC) system requires a 3.0 grade point average in the A-G courses meaning that a “C” grade can be balanced by an “A” grade in another class.

 It should be noted that both the number of A-G courses required and the grade standards are the minimum requirements just to apply.
 Very few “C” average students will be admitted to a CSU school and almost no 3.0 students will get into a UC campus.
 Likewise, taking the recommended number of math and science requirements about doubles a student’s chances of admission to a UC school compared with just taking the minimum number of courses.
-For the most recent year available (2008-2009), about 34% of California high school graduates had taken an A-G course sequence and met the minimum CSU Grade requirement of a “C” in each course.
+In 2017, about 46.8% of California high school graduates had taken an A-G course sequence and met the minimum CSU Grade requirement of a “C” in each course.